When Is the Right Time to Buy a Home in San Diego?

 “Is now a good time to buy a house?”

-This is a question I get from clients and potential clients all the time, and my answer always starts out the same way - “My crystal ball broke yesterday.”
+That is the question I get from clients and potential clients all the time, and my answer always starts out the same way...
+“My crystal ball broke yesterday.”
 In other words, it’s extremely difficult to predict where home prices will be in the next 3-4 years, and even economists disagree about what the future holds for the housing market.

-San Diego has been experiencing a strong seller’s market for the last several years.
-This trend has extended across many areas and price ranges, and it doesn’t seem to be about to let up anytime soon.
-The market is being driven by a combination of low inventory, low interest rates, and strong buyer demand, all of which are driving home values up.
+A. San Diego has been experiencing a strong seller’s market for the last several years.
+This trend has extended across many areas and price ranges, and although some of the higher-priced neighborhoods seem to be softening, the rising home values doesn’t seem to be letting up in many parts of San Diego, especially under $600,000.
+The rising market has been driven by a combination of low inventory, low interest rates, and strong buyer demand, all of which have driven home values up.

 B. Of course, it’s ideal to perfectly time the market when buying a home in order to purchase when prices are low and get the most bang for your buck (but most people who timed the market perfectly did it by pure chance).
 On the flip side, many buyers purchasing in a declining market are also concerned about prices continuing to fall after they buy (which could obviously impact their home’s resale value).